AlexandrosStavrakas/elearning_project/README.md

-# elearning_project
-Elearning project was an academic project which implemented an elearning platform such as e-class and coursera
+Elearning project was an academic project which implemented an elearning platform such as e-class and coursera.
+This project was the main of the course Software Engineering of the Msc Information Systems in Athens University of Economics and Business.
+The implemantation based on Java programming language and the usage of Hibernate framework.